replicatedhq/help-center/content/docs/kb/developer-resources/local-testing.md

 curl -sSL https://get.replicated.com/ | sudo sh
 ```

-For this reason we often recommend working with IaaS machines that are disposable during
+For this reason we often recommend working with Infrastructure as a Service machines that are disposable during
 the early development/testing phase.

 If you need to make changes to your application, you can simply create a new release on